80 Track Oval in the Philippines

 - Also, irregular ovals made of Tartan, such as Quezon City Amoranto Sports Complex, have been included for the time being.
-However, it can be argued that Phil Sports Track oval possibly is 397m.
-It is also considered irregular.
-Six-lane tracks such as Green Hills and Marikina have also been included.
+However, and can argue that Phil Sports Track oval possibly is 397m.
+Therefore, it is also considered irregular.
+In addition, six-lane tracks such as Green Hills and Marikina have also been included.

 - Opening Hours to the track serve as a rough guide and are likely to change due to scheduling.

 - Pinoyathletics.info will not be liable for any false information.

 - Therefore we advise you to contact or inquire with the track ovals admin before making any decisions.

 - Please note that the Pinoymiler.com edition I worked on a long time ago is now very outdated.